Screen Annotation for Wayland

 Ensure systemctl --user enable --now wayscriber.service is active so the toggle works.

-Press F1 for help (F10 alt), F11 for configurator, toggle toolbars with F2 (F9 alt), exit with Escape/Ctrl+Q, and toggle the status bar with F4 (F12 alt).
+Press F1 for help (F10 alt), Shift+F1 for quick reference, F11 for configurator, toggle toolbars with F2 (F9 alt), freeze with Ctrl+Shift+F, enter presenter mode with Ctrl+Shift+M, enter light passthrough with Ctrl+Shift+L while the overlay has focus, use a global wayscriber --light-toggle shortcut to get back out, open the command palette with Ctrl+K, open the radial menu with middle-click (scroll to adjust size), exit with Esc / Ctrl+Q, and toggle the status bar with F4 (F12 alt).

 Session Continuity